AlanCarle/FPL/README.md

 # FPL
 This whole thing is mainly intended to store code I have written while using the fantasy premier league API.

-As of time of of writing, if you download the 3 main files and stick them in the same folder, you can run fplAPI_menu.py and it a tkinter menu will open up for you to download various fpl API things from.
+As of time of of writing, if you download the 3 main files and stick them in the same folder, you can run fplAPI_menu.py and a tkinter menu will open up for you to download various fpl API things from.

 You may need to pipinstall some modules.